 Chickens don't need much to keep them happy and healthy.
 They're easy to care for and don't require specialized attention.
 With some supplies from your local feed store or purchased online, you can have happy, healthy laying hens or meat birds—the supplies are the same.
 You only have to scale up your supply list if you plan on incubating the eggs.
 You'll also need some space—plan for 2 to 3 square feet per chicken inside a coop and 8 to 10 square feet per chicken for the outdoor run.

 Take a look a the essential supplies you'll need for keeping chickens.

 Waterer and Feeder

-Grit is simply small stones that the birds store in their crop to help them break down food.
-If your birds have access to a gravel driveway or other source of small stones or sand, you don't need to supplement with grit.
+Grit is tiny stones that the birds store in their crop to help them break down food.
+Some feeds have grit included, but if you feed your hens your kitchen scraps (and you should!), or even scratch grains, they'll need grit.
+If your birds have access to a gravel driveway or other small stones or sand sources, you don't need to supplement with grit.

 Pine shavings, hemp bedding, straw, and hay are all potential bedding choices for your chickens.
 It's a matter of personal preference, cost, and availability.
 Straw or hay is not as absorbent, and some say it can encourage insects, lice, and mold more than pine shavings.

 One of your top considerations for chickens is where to keep them.
 The choices and sizes vary between a chicken coop, a henhouse, and a chicken tractor.
 Will chickens live full-time in the coop, or will they have access to an outside run or pasture?
 Do you plan on getting a movable coop or chicken tractor that you can frequently relocate to provide fresh ground for the chickens to forage?